We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Steaming or pressing plants releases aroma-rich oils.
-These oils, which contain the odor and flavor of the plants, are often referred to as the plant’s essence.
+These oils contain the odor and flavor of the plants.
+They are often referred to as the plant’s essence.

 Extracting essences from plants by natural means produces pure, high-quality oils.
 These oils can be used in a variety of ways.
 Many people use essential oils strictly as an aromatherapy product.

 “Asthma is a condition that often gets worse in anxious moments,” said Erin Stair, MD, MPH, a New York-based doctor.
 Breathing exercises combined with some aromatherapy may also offer relief in many instances.

 Some essential oils have an anti-inflammatory action and may be beneficial for treating asthma in some people.

 Most quality, peer-reviewed studies exclusively examined and analyzed the potential of essential oils as aromatherapy options.
 Essential oils should never be the main treatment for asthma.
 For some people, aromatherapy may trigger symptoms.

 However, several oils have shown potential as alternative treatments for asthma symptoms:

 You likely know clove from the culinary world.
 This flower also produces an essential oil that may help relieve symptoms of asthma.
 Clove essential oil may help reduce symptoms such as wheezing, chest pain, and difficulty breathing.

 Eucalyptus oil may be effective in helping people manage the symptoms of respiratory conditions such as asthma, bronchitis, and the common cold.
 However, eucalyptus oil is one that is dangerous to children.

 A 2018 study showed rosemary can reduce asthma symptoms in people who didn’t see improvement from traditional treatments.
 Participants in this study saw a decrease in asthma symptoms such as coughing, sputum production, and wheezing.